isomerpages/mci-corp/media-centre/press-releases/_posts/2024-03-01-post-Artificial Intelligence (AI) initiatives launched to uplift Singapore’s economic potential.md

 <p></p>
 </li>
 <li>
-<p>For enterprises that are digitally more mature, IMDA has launched the
+<p>For enterprises that are digitally more mature, IMDA has launched the <strong>Generative AI x Digital Leaders</strong> initiative
-Generative AI x Digital Leaders initiative to provide them with access to GenAI expertise and resources to better understand GenAI and further build their capabilities to implement customised GenAI applications with tech partners to meet their business needs.
+to provide them with access to GenAI expertise and resources to better understand GenAI and further build their capabilities to implement customised GenAI applications with tech partners to meet their business needs.
 Refer to <a href="/files/Press Releases 2024/AI__Annex_D.pdf" rel="noopener noreferrer nofollow" target="_blank">Annex D</a> for more details of this initiative.</p>
 </li>
 </ol>